 - Basic Tips for iPad: Easy Video Lessons on How to Use the iPad ($9.99) and Basic Tips for iPhone: Easy Video Lessons on How to Use the iPhone ($4.99) — by Worth Godwin Productions.
 These apps provide more than 75 two- to four-minute videos on how to use the iPad, and more than 150 one- to three-minute videos on how to use the iPhone, respectively.
 As a teacher of iPad and iPhone fundamentals, Worth Godwin rocks!
 With plain English and simple screenshots, he’ll take you promptly but unhurriedly through basic and advanced iPad and iPhone skills.

-- SCOtutor for iPad (free, for a limited time) — by ScreenCastsOnline.
+- SCOtutor for iPad ($1.99) — by ScreenCastsOnline.
 This app uses video to enlighten you about every aspect of basic iPad use.
 It covers 20 major subjects and more than 70 topics to familiarize you with your iPad hardware controls, settings and the various apps that came with it.
 Its special video player enables you to learn at your own pace and navigate through topics quickly.
 It’s a clean, comprehensive way to become an all-knowing iPad expert in a short time.

 - Tips and Tricks – iPhone Secrets ($0.99), Tips and Tricks 2 – More iPhone Secrets ($0.99), and Tips and Tricks – iPad Secrets ($0.99) — by Intelligenti Ltd. These apps present basic iPad and iPhone information in well-organized and handsomely illustrated books.
 They combine a dash of overview to clearly articulated step-by-step instructions, and provide an easy way to jump from chapter to chapter to suit your immediate need-to-know moments.
 They’re really great to learn by.
 Free, lite versions are also available for you to sample in the App Store before buying the full, paid versions.